Four Principles for Physically Interpretable World Models: Physical Interpretability Principles for World Models

-Recent work in the context of Branch 1 aligned latent representations with physical properties~\cite{mao_towards_2024}.
-Although modeling agent interactions is a well-explored topic, early work by~\cite{kipf_neural_2018} revealed how physical interactions between agents can be learned through graph neural networks (GNN) in an unsupervised manner.
-Later advances in learning physical interactions within the context of world models by~\cite{lin_improving_2020} proposed a method that constructs a separate latent representation using a GNN to capture agent occlusion and interaction relationships.
-Finally, Branch 3 follows the typical strategy for creating uninterpretable world models and is considered a useful layer to the structured latent space~\cite{lin_improving_2020}.

-Latent space structuring has become increasingly prevalent in improving the performance of planning and control.
-To this end, \cite{lu_towards_2024} developed a goal-based neural variational agent (GNeVA) that uses separate polyline embeddings for the agent and the map to achieve interpretable generative motion prediction.
-Similarly, \cite{itkina_interpretable_2022} designed an interpretable car trajectory prediction that integrates three distinct workflow branches: agent states, high-definition maps, and social context.
+\looseness=-1 Recent work for the first branch aligned latent representations with physical properties~\cite[]{mao_towards_2024}.
+For the second branch, earlier studies demonstrated that physical interactions between agents can be learned without supervision through graph neural networks (GNNs)~\cite[]{kipf_neural_2018}.
+In the context of world models, \cite{lin_improving_2020} constructed a separate latent representation using a GNN to capture agent occlusions and interactions.
+Physics-informed neural networks~\cite[]{raissi_physics-informed_2019, saemundsson_variational_2020} can also improve the physical interpretability of the world model's dynamics.
+For instance, Hamiltonian neural networks~\cite[]{greydanus_hamiltonian_2019} learn and adhere to physical conservation laws, leading to impressive generalization.
+The third branch follows the typical strategy for creating uninterpretable world models and is considered a useful layer to the structured latent space~\cite[]{lin_improving_2020}.
+Latent space structuring has become increasingly prevalent to improve the performance of planning and control.
+For instance, a goal-based neural variational agent (GNeVA) uses separate polyline embeddings for the agent and the map, enabling interpretable generative motion prediction~\cite[]{lu_towards_2024}.
+Similarly, an interpretable car trajectory prediction framework was proposed, integrating three distinct workflow branches: agent states, high-definition maps, and social context~\cite[]{itkina_interpretable_2022}.